-SINGLE SURVEY Weather The weather was wet at the time of inspection.
-Chimney Stacks Not applicable.
-Roofing including Roof Space The roof is of a pitched, ridged design, comprising timber rafters clad with concrete tiles, incorporating a tiled ridge.
-Access into the roof void area was undertaken via a fixed ladder at the ceiling hatch in the hall.
-The roof void area is partially floored.
+SINGLE SURVEY Age (Year Built) Circa 1850, extended in 1900's Weather The weather was fair at the time of inspection.
+Chimney Stacks There are two rendered chimney stacks with cement flashings.
+Visually inspected with the aid of binoculars where appropriate.
+Roofing including Roof Space The roof is of a pitched, ridged design, comprising timber rafters clad with slates, incorporating a tiled ridge.
+There are two slate clad dormer window projections which are contained under pitched slate roof coverings.
+Access into the roof void areas were undertaken via ceiling hatches within the landing and the hall.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Doinwator Fittings Cuttors and downnings are of uDVC manufacture Rainwater Fittings Gutters and downpipes are of uPVC manufacture.
-Visually inspected with the aid of binoculars where appropriate.
-Main Walls The main walls are of cavity construction with an inner load bearing leaf
+Rainwater Fittings Gutters and downpipes are of mixed cast iron and uPVC manufacture.
+Namwater Fittings Visually inspected with the aid of binoculars where appropriate.
+Main Walls The main original walls are of a rendered solid stone construction.
+The extension walls are consistent with being of a rendered cavity brickwork construction.
+There is a provision of sub floor ventilation.